Beach Body Myths Sold to Women

 For many women the idea of wearing a bathing suit at the beach, or – especially! – the pool in Charlotte is more anxiety than fun.
-Save yourself the frustration of working hard at things that don’t work by checking out these myths and facts:
+Save yourself the frustration of working hard at things that don’t work by checking out these beach body myths and facts:

 1. Myth: Salads = skinny.
 Order salads when you’re out and you’ll lose weight.